 1. Oxford Button-Down Shirt

 Created by John Brooks in 1896, the Oxford button-down was an instant classic.
-Characterised by the thicker fabric and button-down collar, this shirt is a casual take on the traditional dress style.
+Characterized by the thicker fabric and button-down collar, this shirt is a casual take on the traditional dress style.
 It’s perfect for many events, whether it be at a wedding or the office.
-Opt for lighter colours for a professional setting and darker shades for a casual event.
+Opt for lighter colors for a professional setting and darker shades for a casual event.

 2. Dress Shirt

 Elegant and simplistic, the dress shirt is exactly what you need when you’re aiming to impress.
 It is typically thicker than a regular shirt, with a pointed, wing or cutaway collar and double cuffs.
 The dress shirt looks best with a tuxedo or three-piece suit, complete with a bow tie and cufflinks.
 It is often seen at black or white tie events or on James Bond himself.

 Get out your finest cigars and soak up the sun in a Cuban collar shirt.
 With short sleeves and an open collar, these shirts are an essential summer staple that makes you look and feel cool.
 Don’t be fooled, this shirt doesn’t have to make you appear like you’re on holiday with the kids; you can look cool as a cucumber with the right styling.
 With an array of colors and designs to choose from, you can keep it casual or beachy keen, no matter what your mood is.
 It is best for laid back events such as a festival or an afternoon at the pub; show a bit of chest and look slick all at once.